DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art to combine Dai and Cha prior to the effective date of the invention.
 Each of Dai and Cha are in the field of timing advance and SRS measurements between UE and base station nodes.
 One of ordinary skill in the art would have been motivated to combine Cha with Dai in order to improve positioning accuracy and timing measurement accuracy as well as miscommunications during transmission timing as taught in Cha paras.
 [0049]-[0052].

-In the analogous art of 3GPP NR wireless communications, Cha teaches wherein, if both the UL RS and the DL RS configured for performing the bidirectional timing measurement operate in the UE's DL reference cell, then the UE performs or continues performing the bidirectional timing measurement regardless of whether the UE's uplink transmission timing changes during the bidirectional timing measurement period due to the UE autonomous timing adjustment.
+In the same field of endeavor, Cha teaches the UE performed or continued performing the bidirectional timing measurement according to the bidirectional timing measurement requirement regardless of whether the uplink transmission timing changed during the bidirectional timing measurement period due to the UE autonomous timing adjustment.
 (Cha teaches in para.
 [0319] teaches timing advancement with SRS timing measurements that are autonomously changed which causes deterioration of timing measurement accuracy.
 Cha paras.
-[0359]-[0361] teach that when a DL reception timing of a UE is changed the UE may autonomously change a UL transmission timing, therefore according to embodiments it is necessary to transmit a TA value that the UE actually used for each UL RS and/or transmission timing information to improve timing measurement accuracy).
+[0359]-[0361] teach that when a DL reception timing of a UE is changed the UE may autonomously change a UL transmission timing, therefore according to embodiments it is necessary to transmit a TA value that the UE actually used for each UL RS and/or transmission timing information to improve timing measurement accuracy regardless of the UE autonomous timing changes).

 It would have been obvious to one of ordinary skill in the art to combine Dai and Cha prior to the effective date of the invention.
 Each of Dai and Cha are in the field of timing advance and SRS measurements between UE and base station nodes.
 One of ordinary skill in the art would have been motivated to combine Cha with Dai in order to improve positioning accuracy and timing measurement accuracy as well as miscommunications during transmission timing as taught in Cha paras.
 [0049]-[0052].